Validation Rules

 IS_NOT_EMPTY in conditional rules

 The IS_NOT_EMPTY operator is only available inside conditional rules (rules with an if clause).
-It cannot be used in non-conditional rules.
-Use it in the then clause to require a column to have a value when a condition is met.
+It cannot be used in standalone validation rules.
+You can use it in both the if and then clauses — for example, to trigger a rule when one column is not empty, or to require a column to have a value when a condition is met.

 Multiple then constraints